 After focusing on writing quality posts, companies were standing in line to be featured.
 I only accepted products/services I would use myself and have always been honest with my readers.
 Nothing is worse than bloggers writing reviews of products they don’t like, just because of the payment they will receive in return.

 The more reviews I wrote the better I got at finding new brands to collaborate with.
 I knew how to test them, write informative and understanding posts and how to get my readers interested to try the product.
 I was honest and showed results of the product/service to give a proper insight.
-You can write very good reviews, but without any pictures I can assured you that no one will buy it.
+You can write very good reviews, but without any pictures, I can assure you that no one will buy it.

 How do you get companies to contact you back? – You have to make them interested and tell them why your blog and content suits their service/products.
 I always show them other posts I have done for different brands so they can see how I will feature their product.
 This is always a good way to engage the PR’s to invest their time in you and your blog.